qilingframework/zh/install.md

 #### Important note on Windows DLLs and registry

 Due to distribution restriction, Qiling Framework will not bundle Microsoft Windows DLL files and registry.
-Please copy respective DLLs and registry from Microsoft Windows System.
-Normally in C:\Windows\system32 and place it in $rootfs/dlls
+Please copy respective DLLs and registry from Microsoft Windows System, usually found in C:\Windows\system32 and place them in $rootfs/dlls

 Refer to [DLLX86.txt](https://github.com/qilingframework/qiling/blob/master/docs/DLLX86.txt) for Windows 32bit DLLs hashes and file version